 Benefits of Effective Candidate Screening

-Screening job candidates is a critically important element of the hiring process.
-Effective screening can help minimize the risk of bringing on a bad hire.
-Effective applicant screening pre-offer and utilizing a post-offer, pre-employment background screening can help improving the quality of your hiring.
+Screening job candidates is a critical element of the hiring process.
+Effective screening can help minimize the risk of making a bad hire.
+Effective applicant assessment pre-offer and utilizing post-offer, pre-employment background screening can help improve the quality of your hiring.

 Effective screening may result in:

-- Hiring the best-qualified individuals for your open position
+- Hiring the best-qualified individuals for your open positions

 - Minimizing employee turnover and related expenses

-Here are five key tips for screening job candidates in your efforts to find the right employees for your business:
+Here are five key tips for developing your screening process for job candidates during the hiring process to help find the right employees for your business:

-1. Implement a strong application and resume review process.
-Paychex HR consultant Kirsten Tornow emphasizes the value of having a strong process in place to screen applicants.
+- Implement a strong application and resume screening process.
+Paychex HR coach Kirsten Tornow emphasizes the value of having a strong process in place for screening applicants.
 "This is essential for weeding out applicants who fail to meet the basic requirements for a position, such as minimum experience or education."
-Skipping these steps to accelerate the hiring process likely isn't worth the headache of dealing with a poor hire.
+Skipping this step to accelerate the hiring process isn't worth the headache of training and managing an underqualified hire.

-- Potentially lower the costs of a new hire
+- Lower the costs of finding, interviewing, and onboarding a new hire; and

-4. Make clear in your job postings that a background screening process will take place where permitted.
-You can save time and expenses by clearly indicating in your online job postings that background checks will take place.
-Knowing of a pre-employment screening process could discourage applicants with a troubled history from applying in the first place.
+- Make clear in your job postings that a background screening process will take place where permitted.
+You can save time and expenses by clearly indicating in your job postings that background checks will take place.
+Knowing of a pre-employment screening process could discourage some applicants from applying in the first place.

-5. Partner with an organization with in-depth job candidate screening resources.
+- Partner with an organization with in-depth job candidate screening resources.
 Small businesses may lack the comprehensive resources needed for a thorough pre-employment background check.
 In these cases, it's beneficial to partner with a firm that understands your company's background screening needs.
-Today's integrated HCM platforms can help support the process and integrate seamlessly with background check providers.
+Today's integrated HR platforms can help support the process and integrate seamlessly with background check providers.